gugarosa/text_augmenter/README.md

 # Text Augmenter: A Lecture on Text-based Augmentation

-Text Augmenter provides a thorough lecture on text-based augmentation techniques to be given at ICMC/USP mini-course.
+Text Augmenter provides a thorough lecture on text-based augmentation techniques to be given at "4ª Escola Avançada em Big Data Analytics - ICMC/USP".
 Apart from the lecture itself, we also implemented a wide variety of tasks to illustrate how one can use such tools in real-world applications.

 ---